Ashu-766/Data-Analytics--Customer-Segmentation/README.md

 ## Tools and Technologies used
 The tools used in this project include:
-- __Python__ - Utilized for data quality assessment and data cleaning.
-Libraries such as pandas, matplotlib, and seaborn were used for exploratory data analysis to derive insights.
+- __Excel__ - Utilized for data quality assessment, data cleaning, and preliminary analysis.
 - __Tableau__ - This business intelligence tool was used to explore data, create charts, graphs, and visualizations, and develop a Sales Dashboard for Customer Segmentation.
 The Tableau Sales Dashboard can be found [here](https://public.tableau.com/views/SalesDashboard_17201045476280/RFMDashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## Built With
-- Python 3.8.2, Tableau
+- Excel, Tableau